About Dinner In Provence

 More sustainably.
 More sanely.

-Our recipes regularly get comments like “OMG I could eat this every day for the rest of my life.”
+My recipes regularly get comments like “OMG I could eat this every day for the rest of my life.”

 Healthy comfort food, hearty salads, and family favorites like tacos.
 You’ll find all those here.